A Survey of Data Agents: Emerging Paradigm or Overstated Hype?

 \subsection{Emerging Efforts and Proto-L3 Systems}

-Emerging efforts on Proto-L3 data agents employ various approaches to achieve conditional autonomy under supervision.
-Their goal is to transform sequences of manually designed specialized components and processing procedures for diverse and complex data-related tasks into autonomously orchestrated and optimized pipelines managed by data agents, as illustrated in Figure~\ref{fig:l3_agent}.
+Emerging efforts on Proto-L3 data agents aim to transform manually designed components and processing procedures into autonomously orchestrated and optimized pipelines for diverse and complex data-related tasks, as illustrated in Figure~\ref{fig:l3_agent}.

-\ptitle{Orchestring Pipeline.} Earlier exploration includes Data Interpreter~\cite{data-interpreter}, which recasts the pipeline orchestration as a Hierarchical Graph Modeling problem to support various data analysis tasks.
-It autonomously decomposes a high-level user requirement into a structured Task Graph, which is then further broken down into an executable Action Graph.
-Crucially, this graph is not static; the system employs Iterative Graph Refinement, allowing it to dynamically modify its own plan in response to graph executor feedback.
+\ptitle{Orchestring Pipeline.} Data Interpreter~\cite{data-interpreter} recasts orchestration as Hierarchical Graph Modeling.
+It autonomously decomposes high-level tasks into a structured Task Graph and an executable Action Graph, which is dynamically modified via Iterative Graph Refinement based on graph executor feedback.

 \ptitle{Broadening Task Scope.} However, these systems are limited in task scope, primarily concentrating on data analysis and relying heavily on preprocessed data.
-SiriusBI~\cite{SiriusBI} incorporates Data Insight and Knowledge Management modules that enable automating basic data preparation and database metadata management, supporting the planning and orchestration of multi-agent workflows for complex analytical queries.
-Systems like iDataLake~\cite{wang2025idatalake} and AOP~\cite{wang2025aop} further extend this scope to heterogeneous data lakes. iDataLake~\cite{wang2025idatalake} supports analytics on data lakes by orchestrating executable pipelines constructed from semantic operators, and includes an offline process that employs a unified embedding space to align multimodal data, enabling effective data linking.
-Likewise, AOP~\cite{wang2025aop} orchestrates pipelines using a predefined set of semantic operators to support data cleaning, integration, discovery, and semantic data analytics across heterogeneous data with a pipeline optimizer to improve efficiency through cost-based optimization, prefetching, and parallel execution.
-It also features dynamic, interactive pipeline adjustment and self-reflection based on real-time results.
-Furthermore, DeepAnalyze~\cite{deepanalyze} introduces a curriculum-based agentic training paradigm combining SFT and GRPO, which progressively trains data agents to orchestrate pipelines for data preparation and analysis tasks, producing insightful reports through five key actions: analyze, understand, code, execute, and answer.
-This also highlights the potential of agentic reinforcement learning in transforming data agents' capabilities from static, heuristic modules into adaptive agentic behavior~\cite{zhang2025landscape}.
+SiriusBI~\cite{SiriusBI} incorporates Data Insight and Knowledge Management modules, automating basic data preparation and metadata management to orchestration of multi-agent workflows for complex analytical queries. iDataLake~\cite{wang2025idatalake} and AOP~\cite{wang2025aop} further extend to heterogeneous data lakes. iDataLake~\cite{wang2025idatalake} orchestrates pipelines from semantic operators and uses a unified embedding space for multimodal data linking.
+Similarly, AOP~\cite{wang2025aop} utilizes predefined semantic operators for data preparation and semantic analytics across heterogeneous data, featuring a pipeline optimizer that enables real-time, reflective adjustments to enhance efficiency.
+DeepAnalyze~\cite{deepanalyze} introduces a curriculum-based agentic reinforcement learning to progressively train data agents to adaptively orchestrate data preparation and analysis through five predefined actions.